mala23/faast/README.md

 - Coach can take up passengers
 - Coach can release passengers
 - Station can hold passengers
-- Station can take up passengers
+- Station can accept passengers
 - Station can release passengers
 - Station can hold trains
-- Station can take up trains
+- Station can accept trains
 - Station can release trains